artfulrobot/artfulrobot/README.md

 This is a set of general purpose libraries that I have written and used across a number of projects.

-**Only the code under 'ArtfulRobot/' should be used** The rest is strictly deprecated and will be removed at my earliest opportunity.

 The classes under the `ArtfulRobot` directory are compatible with a PSR-0 autoloader and the code is aiming for [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md),